1) - Title and Constitution

 Length of Game

-No bowler may bowl more than 17 overs regardless of rain affected play.
+5.9.
+Overs Limit No bowler may bowl more than 15 overs regardless of rain affected play.

 6 - Minimum Over Rate

-After making allowances for drinks intervals and any extraordinary events, umpires MUST report any team not bowling their overs in the designated time for 'slow over rate'>
+6.3.
+After making allowances for drinks intervals and any extraordinary events, umpires MUST report any team not bowling their overs in the designated time for 'slow over rate'

 7 - Slow Over Rate Penalties

-Umpires shall report 'slow over' rates on the match card, inform the Captain/Official of the team concerned and also inform the Secretary of the NPCL as soon as possible after the match
+7.2.
+Umpires shall report ‘slow over’ rates on the match card, inform the Captain/Official of the team concerned and also inform the Registration Secretary of the NPCL as soon as possible after the match.

 8 - Delays in play